Friday, January 24, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 This post includes the top five best Wi-Fi 7 mesh systems you can confidently bring home today.

-If you're new to Wi-Fi 7, it's the latest and most encompassing revision of the popular wireless alternative to network cables—the first that features all three popular Wi-Fi bands, including 2.4GHz, 5GHz, and 6GHz.
-It's a game-changer from Wi-Fi 6E and previous standards, though not necessarily a replacement.
+If you’re new to Wi-Fi 7, it’s the latest and most encompassing revision of the popular wireless alternative to network cables—the first that features all three popular Wi-Fi bands, including 2.4GHz, 5GHz, and 6GHz.
+It’s a game-changer compared to Wi-Fi 6E and previous standards, though not necessarily a replacement.

-All Wi-Fi 7 solutions will work well with existing clients of older standards—as long as they are not too old.
-That said, if you have some cash burning in your wallet and an aging mesh Wi-Fi system that's been struggling, I'd say give one of these Wi-Fi 7 alternatives a go today.
-The experience could be gratifying.
-Only need a single router?
-Pick the router unit of any system below, or check out this list of the top five best Wi-Fi 7 routers instead.
+All Wi-Fi 7 solutions will work well with most existing clients—as long as they are not too old.
+That said, if you have some cash burning in your wallet and an aging mesh Wi-Fi system that’s been struggling, I’d say give one of these Wi-Fi 7 alternatives a go today.

-Dong's note: I first published this post on February 24, 2024, and last updated it on September 17, 2024, to keep the list current.
+Dong’s note: I first published this frequently-revised post on February 24, 2024, and last updated it on November 13, 2024, to keep the list current.

 Best Five Wi-Fi 7 Mesh Systems: Wi-Fi 7 hardware comes in all shapes and sizes